PUT YOUR BODY

 IN GOOD HANDS

-Is a BASRat accredited graduate sports rehabilitator (GSR) with a first class BSc (Hons) Degree in Sports and Exercise Rehabilitation from Newcastle College Univercity Centre.
+Is a BASRaT accredited graduate sports rehabilitator (GSR) with a First Class BSc (Hons) Degree in Sports and Exercise Rehabilitation from Newcastle College University Centre.

 During his studies he has worked with Newcastle Thunder R.L.F.C , while also gaining his RocDoc qualifications (FMT 1 & 2 and IASTM) with RockTape and completing a Level 1 Medical Acupuncture course.
 He has recently introduced Radial Shockwave therapy into his practice for cutting edge treatments of chronic and acute injuries.

 He is currently working towards becoming a John Gibbons Bodymaster Method ® Practitioner.

 Chris qualified with a Level 3 Diploma in Sports Massage from Newcastle College in July 2017.

 He is also a Register of Exercise Professionals (REPS) Level 2 Gym instructor, Level 3 Personnel trainer, Kettle Bells, TRX suspension training and a Run England Leader in fell running (LIFR) and a English athletics Trail and fell running coach (CirF).
 He is also a qualified Level 3 Pilates instructor.

 He enjoys fitness training and is a keen Ultra runner competing in numerous long distance races from 50 miles up to and including the 268 mile Montane Winter Spine Race in 2017 where he finished in 22nd in 142 hrs.

 Previously competed in several triathlons and downhill mountain biking events and enjoys swimming and cycling.

 If fitness is your life.
 Massage is your prize.